 Below are the entry fees.
-The earlier you sign up, the less you have to pay to run and play in the RTO, and the lower your race number will be!
-The first 25 fully paying teams will get a little something extra – see below.
-Please note that there is a cap on the number of runners – 3000!
-That is equivalent of 250 teams of 12 runners or a few more if we have some ultra teams with less than 12 runners.
+Please note that there is a cap on the number of runners – approximately 2,700!
+That is equivalent of approx. 225 teams of 12 runners or a few more if we have some ultra teams with less than 12 runners.

 Each team must sign up for one division and one category, e.g. Open Mens.